 Just as I was pleasuring myself with the smell of baking, my attention was taken over a lady saying “Good morning, sir.
 Welcome to PAUL!” and I was led to a table right in the center.

-After observing the ambiance and surrounding, I took the menu in hand, which is when my attendant Allan introduced himself.
+After observing the ambiance and surrounding, I took the menu in my hand, which is when my attendant Allan introduced himself.

 Being my first time with French menu, especially with names of dishes written in French, I asked Allan for help.
 After introducing myself as a blogger and telling him that I need to know more about PAUL, French food and the place itself, Allan showed interest in me, making sure I had the best time at PAUL.